spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Cluster config

-The cluster config section allows to select the Region where to deploy among the ones provided by the cloud providers and the SSH Key Pair to use.
+The **Cluster config** section allows to select the *Region* where to deploy the cluster among the ones provided by the cloud providers and the *SSH Key Pair* to use.

 ![palette cluster configuration](deploy-k8s-cluster/gcp/clusters_cluster_config.png)